LTLA/gesel-manuscript/paper.md

 there is no need to deploy and monitor a custom backend, and concerns over scaling and downtime are effectively irrelevant.
 Indeed, if the analysis of single-cell data can be migrated to the client [@lun2022single], it is straightfoward to do the same for a relatively lightweight task like gene set search.

-We note that `gesel`'s range requests could be improved by bundling multiple ranges into a single request.
+We note that there is some room for improvement in `gesel`'s range requests.
-This reduces the burden on the server and network by reducing the number of separate requests, e.g., when finding the overlapping sets for multiple genes.
+We could bundle multiple ranges into a single request, reducing the burden on the server and network by avoiding separate requests, e.g., when querying the overlapping sets for multiple genes.
-While sensible, we have not implemented this approach because GitHub does not currently respect multipart ranges and we don't have enough discretionary income to pay for our own static file server.
+While sensible, we have not implemented this approach because GitHub does not currently respect multipart ranges and we don't want to pay for our own static hosting.
-Another potential improvement is to compress each requested byte range (e.g., with DEFLATE) during database preparation, thus reducing the number of bytes that need to be transferred per range request.
+We could also compress each requested byte range (e.g., with DEFLATE) during database preparation, thus reducing the number of bytes that need to be transferred per range request.
 This is unlikely to have much of an effect at the current database size, given that each range request involves fewer than 300 bytes on average.
 Nonetheless, both of these ideas may provide some opportunities for improving performance as the queries and databases increase in size.

 # Acknowledgements

-Thanks to Chris Bolen and XXX, for the scientific questions that motivated the development of this library;
+Thanks to Chris Bolen and colleagues, for the scientific questions that motivated the development of this library;
 Hector Corrado Bravo, for his feedback on the uselessness of the early versions of the free-text search;
 and Allison Vuong and Luke Hoberecht, for recovering ATLL's scarf when he forgot it while thinking about the library design during the team dinner.